gerritdewitt/Useful-Scripts/munki-import-automations/IBM-SPSS/ReadMe.md

 1. The IBM SPSS disk image should be copied to the Munki repository.
 No changes are necessary to the disk image.
 2. We'll programmatically create a *pkginfo* file for the “pkg” (the disk image containing the “silent installer” bash archive).
 The *make-pkginfo.py* script serves this purpose.
    * The *make-pkginfo.py* script will request information about the version and installed path for the IBM SPSS app.
-      - This information must be obtained by installing IBM SPSS on a test Mac first.
+      - This information should be obtained by installing IBM SPSS on a test Mac first.
    * The *make-pkginfo.py* script will request IBM SPSS license information and other relevant details.
       - The resulting pkginfo will contain a postinstall script that writes */tmp/installer.properties* with the given license information.
       - The postinstall will call the bash archive and perform the installation, then clean up.